Together-Java/ModernJava/src/first_steps.md

 # First Steps

-If you made it through the [Getting Started](../getting_started/hello_world.md) you've successfully run this program.
+If you made it through the Getting Started section you've successfully run this program.

 ```java
 public class Main {